List of speakers of the Delhi Legislative Assembly

-Speaker of the Delhi Legislative Assembly is the presiding officer of the Legislative Assembly of NCT Delhi, the main law-making body for the Delhi.
+The Speaker of the Delhi Legislative Assembly is the presiding officer of the Legislative Assembly of NCT Delhi, the main law-making body for the Delhi.
 He is elected by the members of the Delhi Legislative Assembly.
 The speaker is always a member of the Legislative Assembly.

 List of the Speakers

 Ram Niwas Goel of Aam Aadmi Party was the incumbent speaker of the Delhi Legislative Assembly since 2015.